-- 1. Be completed prior to the submittal of an NOI to be covered under this permit (except as provided in Part II.A.5) and updated as appropriate; and - 2.
-Provide for compliance with the terms and schedule of the SWPPP beginning with the initiation of construction activities.
+- 1. be completed prior to initiating construction activities and updated as appropriate; and - 2. provide for compliance with the terms and schedule specified in Permit Part III, beginning with the initiation of construction activities.

 B. Signature, Plan Review and Making Plans Available